mentalburden/cudaCA-janky/README.md

 # cudaCA-janky
-Basic parallelized Cellular Automata model built on top of CUDA Cpp
+Basic parallelized Cellular Automata model built on top of CUDA Cpp.
+Added cudaCA-Redis.cu, which is a version that pushes each CA epoch into redis.
 <BR>
 Example output gif here: https://i.imgur.com/crUks07.mp4
 <BR>